tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 Which approach is best?
 Should the features have no knowledge of IDs and have separate features for the API?
-Or, should we try to use the features at all levels an use tags to exclude context specific scenarios?
+Or, should we try to use the features at all levels and use tags to exclude context specific scenarios?

 Personally, I think it depends on who the features are for and what language they speak.
 This means either approach could be valid depending on the